kevinsea/Insight-Wiki-Stage/Common Method Parameters.md

 ## read ##
 This defines a function that allows you to manually transform an IDataReader result to an object.
 If you have specialized deserialization needs, this can be helpful.
 See [[Manual Transformations]] for more information.

+## returns ##
+Specifies an `IQueryReader` that is used to read the recordset and build the return structure.

 ## returnType ##
 For Dynamic Database Calls, this allows you to specify the type of object you want returned from the method.
 This is equivalent to the generic type parameter on `Query<T>` methods.
 See [[Dynamic Database Calls]] for more information about the dynamic method syntax.